 office with Cologne Cathedral visible through the window.

-Last week, our local library visited the German publisher Kiepenheuer & Witsch in Cologne.
-Their offices look right out on the Cologne Cathedral.
+It’s a famous old German publisher: Kiepenheuer & Witsch.
+Their offices look right out onto the Cologne Cathedral.
 Their location next to the main Cologne rail station make it easy for their internationally renowned authors to drop by for coffee.

-They have a fascinating history.
-I never thought about German publishers being shut down after World War II.
 Kiepenheuer & Witsch was one of the first to receive permission to resume publishing (because the Nazis had shut them down earlier.)

 bright red front desk with name of publisher in white and a row of books in a built in shelf

-Welcome to Kiepenheuer & Witsch! © Laurel Decher, 2018.
+Welcome to Kiepenheuer & Witsch!

-to the mail room:
+To the magical mail room:

 beautifully made old fashioned scale with dial to show weight